2020 California Proposition 16: Opposition

-Californians for Equal Rights, also known as No on 16, is leading the campaign in opposition to Proposition 16.
+Californians for Equal Rights, also known as No on 16, led the campaign in opposition to Proposition 16.
 Ward Connerly, who was chairperson of the campaign behind California Proposition 209 (1996), is president of Californians for Equal Rights.

-Opponents of Proposition 16 primarily cite the divisive, discriminatory, and constitutionally questionable nature of Proposition 16, as well as the positive results Proposition 209 has yielded for underrepresented students at California's public universities since its implementation.
+Opponents of Proposition 16 primarily cited the divisive, discriminatory, and constitutionally questionable nature of Proposition 16, as well as the positive results Proposition 209 has yielded for underrepresented students at California's public universities since its implementation.
 They also point to deeper, socio-economic issues that must be addressed to achieve better outcomes for underrepresented minorities (URMs), including improving public school outcomes and options for URMs in public K-12 education, inefficient public education spending, unequal access, lack of parental involvement, community segregation, and a shortage of qualified teachers.
 Under Proposition 209, California universities and government hiring may still consider economic background in the admissions process, but may not use race.
-Finally, Proposition 16 opponents believe that Proposition 16 is not a true affirmative action program, but is aimed at legalizing discrimination and government-sanctioned racial favoritism.
+Finally, Proposition 16 opponents believed that Proposition 16 was not a true affirmative action program, but was aimed at legalizing discrimination and government-sanctioned racial favoritism.